Zaid-Ajaj/the-elmish-book/chapters/commands/working-with-http.md

   </div>
 </div>

-We get a status code of 200 (OK) and the response text containing an array of the identities of the latest top stories which you can load in subsequent requests.
+We get a status code of 200 (OK) and the response text containing an array of the identities of the latest top stories which you then can load in subsequent requests.
 The data returned from Hacker News API is formatted as JSON, the de-facto data format of the web.
 We will learn how to process JSON data into typed F# entities and vice-versa in the following sections of this chapter.